 I’d cleared out my work schedule—not hard given how little outside employment I’ve had as this year has progressed—and set up a writing schedule instead.
 Get up at 5, write at least 700 words, hike in the afternoon.

 It was idyllic, but not easy.
-I’ve wanted to write this book my whole life, but have feared it wouldn’t find a home.
+I’ve wanted to write this book my whole life, but feared it wouldn’t find a home.
 More than that, I have feared exposure—not just to others, but to myself.
 I harbor a deep well of rage and sorrow no matter how much therapy I do.
 I feared unveiling it would tear me apart.
 I feared unveiling it would tear others apart.

 But for a very long time this bildungsrosman has quietly held me hostage, and I’ve known one day I would write it, even if it meant unleashing my worst beasts along with it.
 That this darkness was necessary if I wished to excavate its power.

-It seems no mistake that Katie’s late father was a composer of significant repute, for I felt his unruly creativity everywhere as music spilled through the house’s speakers.
+It seems no mistake that Katie’s deceased father was a composer of significant repute, for I felt his unruly creativity everywhere as music spilled through the house’s speakers.
 Onto the patio as I wrote in the morning.
 Into the back yard as the days’ shadows grew longer.
 He tapped his foot when I malingered, beamed me good will when I clicked into a flow.

-For as my time here lengthened–as I steeled my nerve and asked if one month could slip into two (and then three)–so did my writing sessions.
+For as my time here lengthened–as I steeled my nerve and asked if one month could slip into two (and then…)–so did my writing sessions.
 At first, I had to set an alarm to sit with these stories for even 30 minutes at a time.
 But as this land held me closer, some days I didn’t dare stop working for hours at a time.
 I still didn’t know if anyone else would want to read this story but after a few weeks I knew I would.
 And that I had no business getting in its way as it poured through my fingers.

 There in the middle of a glorious nowhere, I finally felt seen.